 Let’s not get carried away here – a decision to own a dog, especially in later life but in fact any time at all – is not one to be taken lightly.
 There are many reasons to avoid dog ownership and many owners who wished they weren’t.
 If you doubt that, visit the local dog pound.

 Reasons to think carefully:

-- Noise – if you live next door to a yapper you will know how irritating it can be.
-If you own one, and despite your best efforts it continues to bark at every opportunity, you will reflect on a old adage.
+• Noise – if you live next door to a yapper you will know how irritating it can be.
+If you own one, and despite your best efforts it continues to bark at every opportunity, you will reflect on an old adage.
 It is very easy to be a dog owner, not so easy to then not be one.